AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

    >[!IMPORTANT]
    >
-   >Email addresses are case sensitive.
+   >Email addresses are case-sensitive.
 To receive payment, the email address you enter must match the email address specified in your PayPal merchant account.

    If you do not have a PayPal account, click **Start accepting payments via PayPal**.